Continental Rummy

 Continental Rummy (also called Continental, May I?, and Double-deck rummy) is a progressive partnership Rummy card game related to Rumino.
 It is considered the forerunner of the whole family of rummy games using two packs of cards as one.
-Its name derives from the fact that it is played throughout the continental Europe (especially in the Czech Republic and Slovakia where it is known as Žolíky), the United States, Mexico, Canada, and also in South America.
+Its name derives from the fact that it is played throughout continental Europe (especially in the Czech Republic and Slovakia where it is known as Žolíky), the United States, Mexico, Canada, and also in South America.
 According to Albert Morehead, it was "at one time the most popular form of Rummy in women's afternoon games, until in 1950 it lost out to Canasta."

 Object

 The object of Continental Rummy is to be the player with the fewest penalty points after playing all seven hands.
 Everyone draws one card, the high card deals, and the subsequent deals are passed to the left.

 Two 52-card decks are used plus two Jokers per deck.
 The number of decks used additional to the base of two is determined by dividing the number of players by two and rounding up, if needed.
 For example: